geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Makes her dark eye with softer lustre shine,* &gt;

-" I fly their sight and live alone in thine ; }
+" I fly their sight and live alone in thine; }

 " Thy form more lovely in its plain attire,

-" Thine eyes more brilliant in their native fire ;
+" Thine eyes more brilliant in their native fire;

-" My heart is thine, fair ingrate, thine alone ;
+" My heart is thine, fair ingrate, thine alone;

 " O ! dry those tears and share a monarch's throne.